Master of the Abyss

 "I can’t get enough of this author with her delicious Doms and I know I’m not the only one.
 I was looking for a quick hot read that would not only stir up the tingly bits but also sear my heart and Master of the Abyss was hands down the best choice.
 Rating: Completely Seduced" ~ Belinda from The Bookish Snob Books

-Literary Nymphs Reviews Golden Blush Award Amazon Nymph says: "Keep ice on hand as you read the scenes in Master of the Abyss between Jake and Kallie; you will be panting as the chemistry between the two is very intense.
+"Keep ice on hand as you read the scenes in Master of the Abyss between Jake and Kallie; you will be panting as the chemistry between the two is very intense.
 I enjoyed this book and recommend that both books be added to any BDSM lovers bookshelf to be read again."
+Golden Blush Award

-Joyfully Reviewed: "Ms. Sinclair continues her track record of delivering scintillating, exciting, engaging romances and Master of the Abyss is no exception.
-A fantastic addition to the phenomenal Mountain Masters series, Master of the Abyss is not to be missed!" ~ Shayna
+"Ms. Sinclair continues her track record of delivering scintillating, exciting, engaging romances and Master of the Abyss is no exception.
+A fantastic addition to the phenomenal Mountain Masters series, Master of the Abyss is not to be missed!"

-5 Stars from The Romance Reviews Michelle R. says: "BDSM fans, this is a must read!
+"BDSM fans, this is a must read!
 Debbie says: Cherise has done it again!!
 As if there was ever a doubt.
 A great mix of love, BDSM and mystery.
 This story is about learning to trust again, healing old psychological wounds and learning to love."
+5 Stars

-Night Owl Reviews gives Master of the Abyss a Top Pick.
-Terri says: "I can’t help but to highly recommend Ms Sinclair’s stories.
+"I can’t help but to highly recommend Ms Sinclair’s stories.
 She is able to take a lifestyle that most aren’t too knowledgeable about, make it understandable and desirable and give her readers an emotional love story that addresses real issues."
+TOP PICK

 The sound of melodic laughter added a sweet note to the country-western music drumming through the ClaimJumper tavern.
 With a slight smile, Jake Hunt tipped his chair back against the rough log wall and took in the view of the women at a corner table.
 Gina, Andrea, Serena—all of them tall, curvy, feminine.
 Beautiful women.
 Over the last two years, he’d dated all three.
 Perhaps when he’d been only twenty, he might have prided himself on that—but now?
 No girlfriend, no wife, no children.
 No plans for any.
 That’s pitiful, Hunt.